irr/lua-labs/README.md

 * [OpenResty]: A full-fledged web application server by bundling the standard Nginx core, lots of 3rd-party Nginx modules, as well as most of their external dependencies

-* [iconv]: Lua binding to the POSIX 'iconv' library
 * [lua-cjson]: Lua CJSON provides JSON support for Lua
+* [lua-iconv]: Lua binding to the POSIX 'iconv' library
 * [lua-llthreads]: Low-Level threads(pthreads or WIN32 threads) for Lua
 * [lua-zmq]: Lua bindings to zeromq2
 * [luaposix]: Lua bindings for POSIX APIs